Scott-Lab-QBI/hpc_pipeline/README.md

 ```

 ## Launch a job
 The previous steps only need to be completed once to initially set up the hpc_pipeline.
-To use pipeline, log into the command server through ssh (using PuTTY), the hostname is (`uqjarno4-zfish.zones.eait.uq.edu.au`)
+To use the pipeline, we just need to specify the details of the job to be run and then to start the job using a launch file.
+To do this log into the command server through ssh (using PuTTY), the hostname is (`uqjarno4-zfish.zones.eait.uq.edu.au`)

 Change into the pipeline directory
 ```